Skip to content

 1. Domestic.

-This rule will map Accounts from Germany to the Germany tax record.
+This rule will map Accounts from Germany to the Germany tax profile.
 In the rule's conditions, add a condition that checks whether the Country is set to Germany.

 2. Intra-EU B2B.

-This rule will map Accounts from EU countries with the VAT number to the Zero tax record.
+This rule will map Accounts from EU countries with the VAT number to the Reverse charge tax profile.
 In the rule's conditions, add an OR condition with child conditions for each EU country.
 Also add a condition checking whether the Tax Number is not empty.

 Note

-You can use a custom field to deignate an account as EU based and set the value with formula.
+You can use a custom field to designate an Account as EU based and set the value with formula.
 It will make defining the rule conditions simpler.

 3. Intra-EU B2C below threshold.

-This rule will map Accounts from EU countries without the VAT number to the Germany tax record.
+This rule will map Accounts from EU countries without the VAT number to the Germany tax profile.

 This rule is supposed to be deactivated once total cross-border B2C sales exceeds €10,000.